anshyadav/DailyMotivation/README.md

 # DailyMotivation
-Website to boost your motivation daily.
+A website to boost your motivation daily.